 There are levels of severity for endometriosis:

 - Superficial endometriosis.
 Smaller areas are involved, and tissue doesn’t grow very deeply into your pelvic organs.

 - Deep infiltrating endometriosis.
 This is a severe level of the condition.
 Rectovaginal endometriosis falls under this level.

-Rectovaginal endometriosis is one of the most severe and painful forms of the disease.
+Rectovaginal endometriosis is one of the forms of the disease.
 The endometrial tissue can extend to two inches or more in depth.
 It can penetrate deep into the vagina, rectum, and the tissue that lies between the vagina and rectum, called the rectovaginal septum.